inko-lang/inko/docs/source/references/syntax.md

 impl ToString for String {}
 ```

-The syntax is `impl TraitName for ClassName { body }`.
+The syntax is `impl TraitName for TypeName { body }`.
 Within the body only
 instance methods are allowed.

 ## Comments